Memory management | Internals

 By now we got partly familiar with the hierarchy of memory managers in tarantool.
 Described subsystems are explicitly organized, while region allocator and matras are standing a bit on the side.
 Basically, we have a number of functions, providing service on their level as following:

-While smalloc is only used for tuple allocation, mempool_alloc is widely used for internal needs.
-It is used by curl, http module, iproto, fibers and other subsystems.
-Alongside with many other allocations, the most interesting one is memtx_index_extent_alloc function, used as the allocation function for memtx index needs by matras, which works in pair with memtx_index_extent_reserve. memtx_index_extent_reserve is being called when we are going to build or rebuild index to make sure that we have enough reserved extents.
+Alongside with many other allocations, the most interesting one is memtx_index_extent_alloc function, used as the allocation function for memtx index needed by matras, which works in pair with memtx_index_extent_reserve.
+The memtx_index_extent_reserve is being called when we are going to build or rebuild index to make sure that we have enough reserved extents.
 Otherwise, memtx_index_extent_reserve tries to allocate extents until we get the given number and aborts if it can’t be done.
 This allows us to stick to consistency and abort the operation before it is too late.

 /**